 1. Understand the scope

-Figuring out the scope of NIS2, your OT/IT systems that fall under this scope, and challenges in achieving compliance are the first steps to achieving NIS2 compliance.
+The first steps to achieving NIS2 compliance include understanding the scope of NIS2, which of your OT/IT systems fall under this scope, and what challenges you may face in achieving compliance.
 Consider the following questions:

 - What essential services does your organization provide?